 Shades that enhance your natural beauty with just a sprinkle of Brown Sugar.
 Add dimension with 6 matte shadows and a pop of glitz with 3 metallic shades.
 Works amazing alone to create cool or warm neutral looks or together with your favorite colourful palette for transitions and depth.
 She’s your new go-to! — ColourPop

 The Brown Sugar Palette is a makeup collaboration between Karrueche & ColourPop.
 Karrueche is an American Actress, but I’m not familiar with her work.
-This is her second collaboration with ColourPop, Karrueche is the influencer behind the She Palette which is once again available.
+This isn’t her first collaboration with ColourPop, Karrueche is the influencer behind the She Palette which is once again available.
 The Brown Sugar eyeshadow palette contains nine 1g eyeshadows for a total of 9g of product.
 This works out to $1.33/eyeshadow pan.
 The Brown Sugar Palette contains matte and metallic pressed powder eyeshadow finishes in a range of peachy brown and slate grey tones.
-You can shop the ColourPop Brown Sugar Pressed Powder Palette Here!

 The ColourPop Brown Sugar Palette was packaged in the style of the Sol & Mar Palettes that came out earlier this year (check out the ColourPop Reviews section of my blog to learn more).

 The outer cardboard packaging has a brown camo design with “Brown Sugar” printed on the front.
 The palette itself has a hard plastic case with a snap closure and contains a mirror.
 The aesthetic of this eyeshadow palette matches the rest of the Brown Sugar Collection.
 Unlike the Camo outer packaging the palette is brown with a subtle sparkle and “Brown Sugar” written on the case.
-I didn’t pick up any of the lipsticks in the collection but they’re mostly deep and chocolatey!
-I wish I had picked up the shade Brick, it looks beautiful and mysterious.
+The Lux Lipsticks in the collection look so beautiful and chocolatey!

 Karrueche went heavy on the brown theme in the Brown Sugar Palette.
 I love that there are six mattes vs three metallics.
 The She Palette contained eight shimmers and four mattes, but the mattes were vibrant pinks and purples so it wasn’t very beginner friendly.
 The Brown Sugar Palette is much better suited to beginners.
 While there isn’t a light shade to set your eye primer with that’s not the end of the world.
 There are lots of beautiful transition shades in this palette!